sagemath/trac_to_gh/Issue 684.md

 # Issue 684: NTL integers do not coerce to SAGE integers

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/684

 Original creator: dmharvey